 While these efforts have sparked conversation and action, we continue to explore opportunities and solutions for alleviating the difficult tradeoffs between basic needs that many are forced to make each day.
 Feeding America is continuing to lay the groundwork with donors and partners to optimize distribution and increase access to Foods to Encourage and federal nutrition programs, as well as develop solutions to end hunger.

-How can you get help lessen the tradeoffs?
+How can you get help to lessen the tradeoffs?

 - Utilize and share healthy, simple recipes with friends and family